jpmendeziii/stock-analysis/README.md

 ![Question_2_Code_Snip](Question_2_Code_Snip.png)

+2. Arrays are created for tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+Three output arrays are created: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+In this VBA project, the tickerVolumes array will be a Long data type while the tickerStartingPrices and tickerEndingPrices arrays will be a Single data type.

 ![Question_3_Code_Snip](Question_3_Code_Snip.png)

 3. The tickerIndex is used to access the stock ticker index for the tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices arrays.